gmunumel/phonic-ai/ai/README.md

 # AI Integration

-This directory contains the integration logic for the Whisper AI service, which is used for speech-to-text processing in the Live Video/Audio Transcript application.
+This directory contains the integration logic for the Whisper AI service, which is used for speech-to-text processing in the Live Audio Transcript application.

 ## Files